-25 Years Ago: AC/DC’s ‘Blow Up Your Video’ Released
+27 Years Ago: AC/DC Begin Their Comeback With ‘Blow Up Your Video’

-The Australian hard rock titans’ prior two studio albums, 1983′s ‘Flick of the Switch‘ and ’85′s ‘Fly on the Wall,’ had both paled in comparison to prior mega-triumphs ‘For Those About to Rock’ and ‘Back in Black,’ creatively speaking; and were it not for ‘Who Made Who’s’ rather desperate soundtrack-cum-greatest hits gimmick to raise the band’s commercial profile, their career might have been in some real danger.
+AC/DC’s prior two studio albums, 1983′s ‘Flick of the Switch‘ and ’85′s ‘Fly on the Wall,’ had both paled in comparison to prior mega-triumphs ‘For Those About to Rock’ and ‘Back in Black,’ creatively speaking.
+In fact, were it not for the ‘Who Made Who’ soundtrack-cum-greatest hits gimmick to raise the band’s commercial profile, their career might have been in some real danger.

-Many were the problems contributing to AC/DC’s fall from grace — Malcolm Young‘s escalating alcoholism, Phil Rudd‘s ejection, even complacency, sure — but perhaps the most obvious of these addressed by ‘Blow Up Your Video’ was bringing back an actual producer to work with the band in the studio.
+There were many problems contributing to AC/DC’s fall from grace — Malcolm Young‘s escalating alcoholism; Phil Rudd‘s ejection; even complacency, sure — but perhaps the most obvious of these addressed by ‘Blow Up Your Video’ was bringing back an actual producer to work with the band in the studio.
 And who better to simultaneously put the boys at ease and whip their asses into gear than the Vanda & Young team that had shepherded their first five albums to fruition?

 Let’s be honest: many of the new songs (‘Some Sin for Nuthin,’ ‘Ruff Stuff’) proved almost as pedestrian and imminently forgettable as those recent efforts, but a pair of bona fide hits in the frantic ‘Heatseeker’ and infectious ‘That’s the Way I Wanna Rock ‘n’ Roll‘ proved AC/DC could still compose hits without totally losing their balls.